-3.1 The visitor is only entitled to enter the Dutch Navy Museum upon presenting a valid Admission Ticket.
+3.1 The visitor is only entitled to enter the Navy Museum upon presenting a valid Admission Ticket.

-3.2 The Visitor shall be denied (further) access to the Dutch Navy Museum in the event that the Admission Ticket was not provided by the Dutch Navy Museum or a body authorized by the Museum to issue Tickets.
+3.2 The Visitor shall be denied (further) access to the Navy Museum in the event that the Admission Ticket was not provided by the Navy Museum or a body authorized by the Museum to issue Tickets.

 3.3 On first request, the Visitor will present their Admission Ticket to Museum employees.
 Failure to do gives the Museum the right to deny the Visitor access or remove them from the premises.

 3.4 Visitors will not receive a refund of the admission fee paid for the Admission Ticket/Entrance Ticket in the event of loss or theft prior to entering the premises.

 3.5 An Admission Ticket/Entry Ticket can not be exchanged.